Ethical Decision Making for Psychologists: A Practical Model

 From time to time, psychologists are confronted with ethical dilemmas that are difficult to resolve.
 Although ethical decision-making models provide guidelines as to how psychologists should proceed in such matters, they do not always do so in a pragmatic manner.
-The purpose of the current course is to provide psychologists with an intuitive method of resolving ethical dilemmas that is grounded in best practices as outlined in the professional literature as well as the APA Code of Ethics (2002).
-Topics include the differences between ethics and the law, identifying moral principles which underlie the ethical practice of psychotherapy, and how to apply a practical approach to ethical decision-making.
+This course will discuss the differences between ethics and the law, identifying moral principles which underlie the ethical practice of psychotherapy, and how to apply a practical approach to ethical decision-making.
 The course is written in a conversational style and includes mnemonics to assist in learning the material and drawing upon this knowledge as necessary when ethical dilemmas arise throughout one’s career.

 Closeout Course #30-41 | 2009 | 32 pages | 24 posttest questions

 Professional Development Resources is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Professional Development Resources maintains responsibility for this program and its content.
 Professional Development Resources is also approved by the Florida Board of Psychology and the Office of School Psychology (CE Broker Provider #50-1635).

 This online course provides instant access to the course materials (PDF download) and CE test.
 After enrolling, click on My Account and scroll down to My Active Courses.
 From here you’ll see links to download/print the course materials and take the CE test (you can print the test to mark your answers on it while reading the course document).